azuradara/neo-act-plugin/README.md

 > [!WARNING]
 > This plugin connects to the game's memory to read combat log data, this is very much against the game's EULA.
 I am not sure whether the Anti-cheat detects memory reads, but, if it makes you feel better - I am using this personally on my main account.
 > This is also the first time I'm writing any .NET/C# code so don't make fun of me thx.
+> It is also still not 100% accurate, things like DOT damage and skill names with apostrophes are inconsistent.

 ![image](https://github.com/user-attachments/assets/766a99c0-7986-4164-8e9e-709ab4b0db77)
 ![image](https://github.com/user-attachments/assets/ffb0abf6-b8a9-49ef-bd15-0e8fc2cf0183)